Polyline Path Masked Attention for Vision Transformer: Method

 \subsection{Overall Architecture}

 Based on the proposed Polyline Path Masked Attention, we construct a hybrid Mamba2-Transformer backbone for vision tasks.
-As illustrated in Fig.~\ref{fig:PPMAViT_architecture}, our backbone adopts the same four-stage hierarchical architecture as RMT~\cite{RMT}, where the first three stages employ Polyline Path Masked Criss-Cross Attention and the final stage employs the Polyline Path Masked Vanilla Attention.
+As illustrated in Fig.~\ref{fig:PPMAViT_architecture}, our backbone adopts the four-stage hierarchical architecture.
+Following RMT~\cite{RMT}, we employ Polyline Path Masked Criss-Cross Attention in the first three stages, and Polyline Path Masked Vanilla Attention in the final stage.
 Moreover, we develop our model in three scales: tiny (PPMA-T), small (PPMA-S), and base (PPMA-B).